osmc/script.vero4kstandby/README.txt

 Addon skeleton, some code and screensaver-black.png were shamelessly borrowed from https://github.com/XBMC-Addons/screensaver.picture.slideshow .

-Later adapted for Vero 4K
+Later adapted for Vero 4K, then even later converted for Matrix(python3)